 If we find out that most people that are using our product are product managers, we can search up more resources on product management.
 Then create lead magnets or content that product managers are willing to share and read.

 What is your single biggest challenge you are struggling with?

 The goal here is to segment your leads into a few different buckets based on their use-case or features they’ll find most valuable.
 With this information, you can then personalize your marketing.

 People are notoriously bad at imagining what they want until they see it.
-They are, however, good at telling you want they DON’T want.
+They are, however, good at telling you to want they DON’T want.
 So you’ll get much more informative responses by asking about their biggest challenge.
 Which is basically the thing they DON’T want to do.
 You can then interpret their response into features they’ll use.

-This is the part where you want to really get into your customer’s head and feel their passion for your product.
+This is the part where you want to really get into your customer’s heads and feel their passion for your product.
 You are aiming to find out people’s pain points.
 This helps us generate blog ideas, guide our product roadmap, and further understand the motivations of our target audience.

 Need More Question Ideas?
 Snag Our 100 Questions eBook For Free Below